Kitsudora/RVFPGA-3-0-Local-Copy/README.md

    Similarly, if you encounter other missing-path or configuration-related errors during build or compile steps,
    you can add the corresponding parameters here to resolve them.

+4. **Catapult SDK version and UI inconsistencies**
+   The **Catapult SDK** interface and naming conventions differ slightly from those described in the documentation.
+   **Workaround:** Make sure to use the correct Catapult SDK version.The version used in the course materials is **Catapult-sdk_1.9.1**, available at [https://github.com/imgtec-riscv/catapult-sdk/releases/tag/v1.9.1](https://github.com/imgtec-riscv/catapult-sdk/releases/tag/v1.9.1).

+   When switching to a different version, update your environment variables to match the new installation path.
+   Version **v2024.3.0** can still be used with RVfpga, but the configuration process and UI layout may differ slightly.

 ---
 ## Feedback and Support